cibucristi/altv-angular/README.md

 # alt:V Angular
 This repository is a basic boilerplate for getting started with Angular in alt:V Multiplayer.
 It contains several helpful features and was generated with the Angular CLI.
 The project was setup using SCSS as stylesheet format, it is for both browser and in-game based development workflow.

+If you are stuck somewhere and don't know how to resolve, [here](https://github.com/cibucristi/altv-angular-server) is a workaround ready that contains alt:V server files.

 ![altV Angular](https://i.imgur.com/wB1ha8I.png "altV Angular")